8i/UnityPlugin_Documentation_RTD/docs/source/Troubleshooting.rst

     Possible Fixes:
         - Check that the plugin was fully extracted from the '8i Unity Plugin'.
         - Make sure the Unity version is compatible with this version of the plugin.
-        - Check the console to see whether there are any errors blocking Unity from compiling.
+        - Check the console to see whether there are any errors blocking Unity from compiling the plugin.